|

 On approach to the roundabout:

 2. Keep in the left-hand lane, unless signs or markings tell you otherwise.
 On our example roundabout (top picture) the middle lane would be used for overtaking if there is congestion.
-The road markings might indicate that the left-hand lane would be used for only turning left (lower picture).
+The road markings might indicate that the left-hand lane is for turning left only (lower picture).

 |